galaxyproject/galaxy-hub/src/authnz/cloud/azure/index.md

 ---
-title: "Configure Cloud Authorizatoin for Azure"
+title: Configure Cloud Authorizatoin for Azure
+highlight: true
 ---

 On this page we explain how to setup a *service principal* on Azure, and how to configure Galaxy to assume